-The Ministry of Education 2013/14 - 2015/16 Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+The Ministry of Education Revised 2013/14 - 2015/16 Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the basis on which the plan has been prepared, and for achieving the plan's specific objectives.
-We have also made significant changes to the way the teaching profession is regulated.

-Honourable Don McRae Minister of Education
+Honourable Peter Fassbender Minister of Education